 Others may find that a specific position during penetration can really hit the spot.

-Feeling uninhibited and secure can significantly impact your ability to squirt.
+Psychological factors and communication Feeling uninhibited and secure can significantly impact your ability to squirt.
 If you’re worried about how messy the aftermath can be, make sure to have a towel handy or place it under you while you have sex.

 As always, communication and consent are paramount.
 Make sure to talk to your partner about desires, boundaries, and comfort levels.
 Guide them, verbally and physically.
 If something feels off or hurts, let them know.
 Change or adjust positions.
 Do what you have to do to feel comfortable and pleasurable.